olegpidsadnyi/argo/README.rst

 Unlike Schema types are instantiated.
 You can configure serialization behavior by passing parameters to their constructors while declaring your schema.

-Types can raise ``halogen.exceptions.ValidationError`` during deserialization, but serialization expects the value that this type knows how to transform.
+Types can raise ``argo.exceptions.ValidationError`` during deserialization, but serialization expects the value that this type knows how to transform.

 Subclassing types